-If Will Smith never got into major financial trouble, we might not have the critically acclaimed movie star version of Will Smith we have today (you know, the one that delivered such blockbuster greatness as Men In Black and Independence Day).
+If Will Smith never got into major financial trouble, we might not have the critically acclaimed movie star version of Will Smith we love today (you know, the one that delivered such blockbuster greatness as Men In Black and Independence Day).

 "Papa's Got A Brand New Excuse" was undoubtedly the single most emotional episode of the series.
 It's often misreported that Smith ad-libbed the ending's gut-wrenching monologue after channeling the real-life experience of being abandoned by his father.
 The truth is, Smith and his dad had a loving relationship.
 In fact, he described his parents as rather typical (they wanted him to go to college instead of become a rapper - whoops!).

-The reason the scene is so gut-wrenching is because of Smith's raw acting talent and his talent alone.
-He definitely ad-libbed it, but not for the reasons everyone thinks.

-According to a former audience member, the monologue was so emotional it had the entire audience in tears.
+The reason the scene is so gut-wrenching is because of Smith's raw acting talent.
+He definitely ad-libbed it, but not for the reason everyone thinks.
+And according to a former audience member, the monologue was so emotional that it had the entire audience in tears:

-"I was actually at the taping.
+I was actually at the taping.
 The entire show was quiet, even during the funny parts, and I could not figure out why.
 Before this scene, Will Smith disappeared.
 He showed up, did this scene in one take, then disappeared again.
 You might notice his hat coming off.
 Usually, the director would retake the scene, but really, nothing could replace this moment.
 People were crying for a long time when it was over, doing their best not to make noise before the director said 'cut.'
 I was ten years old.
-Will never, ever, forget."
+Will never, ever, forget.

 And to think, Smith never even had any formal acting training.